squallstar/bancha/core/documentation/source/themes/install.rst

 You will find a table with all the installed themes displayed and two columns for each row: **desktop** and **mobile**.
 Here you can define a **different theme** for each of these two user-agents.

 After selecting a theme, clear the cache (**session+cookie**) of your browser or visit the **/go-desktop** (or /go-mobile) page from your browser and you're done!

+Note: you can also change the theme from the Bancha **Settings** page.

+Here you can find useful informations about creating a new theme: :doc:`create/index`